 There were two choices at the start: Leap or Tumbleweed.
 Leap is a more stable, older base using some sort of magical semi-fixed hybrid release cycle probably powered by unicorns.
-I’m not exactly sure how I would get up to date stuff on that and its Mesa seemed awfully old, so I went with Tumbleweed.
+But Mesa seemed awfully old there, so I went with Tumbleweed.
 Despite being a rolling release distro, they have a built-in QA process running on openQA.
 This should help prevent some regressions and general mayhem.
-There are other rolling-release distros that just shit out their packages as soon as they even manage to compile, so this difference was important to me.
+There are other rolling-release distros that just shit out their packages as soon as they even manage to compile, leading to surprises, so this difference was important to me.

 What makes me immensely happy is that most of the building blocks for my perfect gaming machine are available right from the main repository.
 If I want to be bold, I can even use Mesa from experimental with just one click.

 An issue I stumbled upon was that H.264 video decoding is not included in the main repo for patent reasons.
 Software patents are an utterly ludicrous idea, and here this manifests again.
 I had to add the Packman Essentials repository and get ffmpeg, VLC etc. from there.
-Let’s hope one day all these patents at least get assigned to a licensing pool such as the Open Invention Network and none of this bullshit is necessary anymore.
+Let’s hope one day all these patents are dropped or get assigned to a licensing pool such as the Open Invention Network and none of this bullshit is necessary anymore.

 That being said, I was surprised that adding a repo, trusting its GPG key and installing software from it is a simple one-handed activity on openSUSE.
 No fiddling with PPAs, no adding repos to your